jblevins32/DL_project/README.md

 # Autonomous Vehicle Object Detection
 The purpose of this project is to develop a custom road obstacle detection with bounding boxes CNN model and compare it to state-of-the-art models like YOLO.

+## How to Use:
+- Training custom model:
+  - Adjust hyperparameters in `config.yaml`
+  - Run `train.py`
+  - Note: This is currently running on CIFAR10 dataset and will need to be generalized for otherdatasets.
+- Inference custom model:
+  - Run `inference.py`.
+Be sure to adjust the input images to infer on.
+- Inference YOLO:
+  - Run `yolo_world.py`.
+Be sure to adjust the input images to infer on.

+## Notes:
+- Some of the files in the below directory are not showing up.
+This is because they are in the .gitignore because they have too much data to push.
+Because of this, some models such as yolov8s-worldv2.pt will need to be downloaded.

 ## File Structure:
 - `data`: Training data
 - `figs`: Custom training output figures